This tutorial covers:

 CircleCiApiKey

 doesn’t have any association with the CircleCI dashboard.
-You can use any other name for the API key as per your requirements.
+You can use any other name for the API key you require.

 Deploying the CDK stack

-Now that you have defined the CDK constructs in the stack, you can go ahead and deploy the application to an AWS account.
-First, deploy the application manually before automating the deployment using CircleCI.
+Now that you have defined the CDK constructs in your stack, you can deploy the application to an AWS account.
+You will deploy the application manually before automating the deployment using CircleCI.
 Make sure that you have the AWS CDK CLI installed on your system.
-In addition to it, you will need to install the AWS CLI and configure access credentials.
-You can follow the links in the prerequisite section to install the CLI and configure the credentials.
+You will need to install the AWS CLI and configure access credentials.
+Follow the links in the prerequisites section if you need help.

-Run the following commands to bootstrap the application and deploy it.
+Run these commands to bootstrap the application and deploy it:

 cdk bootstrap